Haoming02/sd-webui-tabs-extension/README.md

 - **Forge:** Hide the "Integrated" text for the built-in Extensions.
 - **Sort:** By default, extensions are sorted based on their appearance order *(**ie.** The folder names)*.
 Enable this to sort them based on the order in the `tab_configs.csv`.
 - **Open:** By default, first extension is shown.
 You can hide all the extensions on start up instead.
+- **Hide Container:** By default, this Extension only moves the contents and hide the Accordions, leaving the extension container untouched.
+When using certain themes that add margins and paddings, the container may show up as an empty block instead.
+If you do not have any leftover extensions in the container *(**ie.** Those without Accordion in its UI)*, you can hide the entire container instead.